-As part of the SREP assessment, the purpose of Phase 2 is to produce an automatic anchoring score for the credit risk level of an institution.
+The purpose of Phase 2 is to produce an automatic anchoring score for the credit risk level of an institution.
 The Phase 2 score is risk-based and the methodology is applied equally across all SIs.
 It serves as a starting point for JSTs to consider more detailed bank-specific circumstances and thus apply expert judgement.
-The Phase 2 methodology captures different dimensions so that the preliminary assessment of an institution's credit risk profile is sufficient and comprehensive.
+The Phase 2 methodology captures different dimensions to ensure that the preliminary assessment of an institution's credit risk profile is sufficient and comprehensive.

-First, the "Asset quality" dimension is assessed for both the performing and the non-performing parts of the credit portfolio.
+First, the "asset quality" dimension is assessed for both the performing and the non-performing parts of the credit portfolio.
 The level of NPLs and NPL inflows are taken into consideration to establish a view on the riskiness of the non-performing part of the portfolio.
 In line with the ECB's previous communications on the management of NPLs and coverage expectations, banks are expected to deliberately and sustainably reduce material levels of NPLs and adequately cover the remaining risk in their balance sheets.
-The forward-looking assessment of asset quality deterioration linked to the performing part of the credit portfolio has gained significance over the last years.
+The forward-looking assessment of asset quality deterioration linked to the performing part of the credit portfolio has gained significance over the last few years.
 To address this aspect, the Phase 2 score also takes into account the amount of performing exposures that show early signs of distress and significant increases in credit risk.

-Second, the "Risk mitigation" dimension is assessed for both the performing and the non-performing parts of the credit portfolio.
-Timely provisioning and write-off practices related to non-performing loans are essential for avoiding the excessive build-up of NPLs on banks' balance sheets and allowing institutions to (re)focus on their core business, most notably lending to the real economy.
-This is consistent with the ECB's previous communications on prudent provisioning practices in the context of the NPL Guidance (including its Addendum) and of the coronavirus (COVID-19) pandemic.
-In addition, it is essential for banks to allocate exposures to the appropriate IFRS 9 stages.
-In order to ensure adequate credit risk coverage, banks must draw on all relevant information to determine the corresponding expected credit losses, using realistic parameters and assumptions that suit the current environment.
+Second, the "risk mitigation" dimension is assessed for both the performing and the non-performing parts of the credit portfolio.
+Timely provisioning and write-off practices related to non-performing loans are essential to avoid the excessive build-up of NPLs on banks' balance sheets and allow institutions to (re)focus on their core business, most notably lending to the real economy.
+This is consistent with the ECB's previous communications on prudent provisioning practices in the context of the NPL Guidance (including its Addendum) and of the coronavirus (COVID-19) pandemic.5 In addition, it is essential for banks to allocate exposures to the